torbsd/torbsd.github.io/support-us.md

 __TDP__ launched in March 2015, and works to strengthen the Tor public anonymity network by increasing operating system diversity with the BSD Unix operating systems.

-Since our beginnings, __TDP__ successfully surpassed a number of significant milestones:
+Since our beginnings, __TDP__ successfully achieved a number of significant milestones:

 * designed and implemented five releases of Tor Browser for [OpenBSD](http://www.openbsd.org), with the repository residing [on GitHub](https://github.com/torbsd)

 * conducted a number of successful presentations at [BSDCan 2015](https://www.bsdcan.org/2015/) and [BSDCon Brazil](http://2015.bsdcon.com.br), engaging with scores of individuals about __TDP__ and the critical importance of involving BSD users and developers in Tor ecosystem

-*our advocacy efforts made Brazil a country of one periodic public Tor relay to about a fifth of the relays, accounting for up to a third of public Tor bandwidth there*
+*our advocacy efforts made Brazil a country of one periodic public BSD Tor relay to about a fifth of the relays, accounting for up to a third of public Tor bandwidth in that country*

-* enlisted [New York Internet](https://www.nyi.net) in donating two high-bandwidth public relays at its facility in Bridgewater, New Jersey, with the aim of replicating Mozilla's roll-out of Tor relays among firms that employ the *BSDs
+* enlisted [New York Internet](https://www.nyi.net) to donate two high-bandwidth public relays at its facility in Bridgewater, New Jersey, with the aim of replicating Mozilla's roll-out of Tor relays among firms that employ the *BSDs

 * started [how-to guides](relay-guides.html) for building Tor relays on FreeBSD and OpenBSD